Codegen attributes

 2. Obtain a specified output from fullnode as serialized return value

 The targetted use case is to allow frontends/arb bots to obtain realtime quotes from fullnodes directly.
 We are reworking the interface of this query feature to make it simpler and more general (hint: we'll use script transactions!).
-For a contrived example of the existing, and somewhat inconvenient, interface, please refer to this.
+For a contrived example of the existing, and somewhat inconvenient, interface, please refer to thisarrow-up-right.

 Last updated